mohamedlotfy50/handwritten_digit_recognition/README.md

 ```
 ## Use model in flutter app

-first app the model location to flutter pubspec.yaml
+first add the model location to flutter pubspec.yaml

 ```
 flutter: